FedericoCinus/PROD-ICWSM2022/README.md

-# PRecSys_OD
-People Recommender Systems in Opinion Dynamics models
+# PROD - People Recommenders on Opinion Dynamics

 Reference code for the submission at ICWSM 2022.